Singularities of moduli of curves with a universal root: Preliminaries on curves and their dual graphs

 \section{Preliminaries on curves and their dual graphs}

-In this paper every curve is an algebraic curve of genus $g\geq 0$ over an algebraically closed field~$k$.
-By $S$-curve we mean a family of curves on a scheme $S$, \cor{i.e.}~a flat morphisms $C\to S$ such that every fibre is a curve of given genus.
+In this paper $\ell$ is always a positive integer.
+Every curve is an algebraic curve of genus $g\geq 0$ over an algebraically closed field~$k$ whose characteristic is $0$ or prime to $\ell$.
+By $S$-curve we mean a family of curves on a scheme $S$, \cor{i.e.}~a flat morphisms $C\to S$ such that every geometric fibre is a curve of given genus.

 Given a line bundle $F$ on a curve $C$, an $\ell$\cor{th root} of $F$ on $C$ is a pair $(L;\phi)$, where $L$ is a line bundle on $C$ and $\phi$ is an isomorphism of line bundles $ L^{\otimes\ell}\to F$ is an isomorphism.
 A morphism between two $\ell$th roots $(L,\phi),\ (L',\phi')$, is a morphism $\rho\colon L\to L'$ of line bundles on $C$ such that $\phi'=\phi\circ\rho^{\xx\ell}$.